crashfort/SourceDemoRender/ReadMe.md

 * steamapps\common\Counter-Strike Source\cstrike\
 * steamapps\common\Half-Life 2\hl2\

+You can use the cfg files that comes with SDR as a base where to add your own preferred settings.

 **You need to launch with -insecure for Source to be able to load plugins.**

 ### Instructions